AsyncNinja/article-moving-to-nice-asynchronous-swift-code/PRESENTATION.md

 ## Attempt 1.0 - Async with Callbacks
 Since OS X 10.6 and iOS 4.0 we had closures (aka blocks).
-Using closures as callback opens another dimension in making asynchronous flows.
+Using closures as callback opens up new opportunities in making asynchronous flows.

 ---